bpstephanie/Pennywise/README.md

   </details>

+The live link can be found here - <a href="https://pennywise-budget-tracker-ce1c05dc8133.herokuapp.com/">Pennywise</a>

 [Back To Top](<#contents>)

 ## Credits
+* In the clear screen function:
+    - The code was inspired by the following article [Geeks for Geeks](https://www.geeksforgeeks.org/clear-screen-python/).

+* In the typing print function:
+     - The code was inspired by the following article [101 Computing](https://www.101computing.net/python-typing-text-effect/).

 * In the get transaction date function:
     - The code to convert user date input into datetime object was inspired by the following question and answer in [Stack Overflow](https://stackoverflow.com/questions/53248537/typeerror-not-supported-between-instances-of-datetime-datetime-and-str).

 * In the get transaction category function:
     - The code to remove duplicates from a list was inspired by [Data Quest](https://www.dataquest.io/blog/how-to-remove-duplicates-from-a-python-list/).

 * In the get transaction description function:
-    - The code to only accept letters was inspired by [Shiksha](https://www.shiksha.com/online-courses/articles/isalpha-method-in-python/#:~:text=The%20isalpha()%20method%20can,entered%20only%20contains%20alphabetic%20characters.)
+    - The code to only accept letters was inspired by [Shiksha](https://www.shiksha.com/online-courses/articles/isalpha-method-in-python/#:~:text=The%20isalpha()%20method%20can,entered%20only%20contains%20alphabetic%20characters.).

-    - The code to disallow the user from only entering, starting with or ending with whitespace was inspired by the following question and answer in [Stack Overflow](https://stackoverflow.com/questions/68417120/not-allowing-spaces-in-string-input-python)
+    - The code to disallow the user from only entering, starting with or ending with whitespace was inspired by the following question and answer in [Stack Overflow](https://stackoverflow.com/questions/68417120/not-allowing-spaces-in-string-input-python).

 * In get transaction amount function:
-    - The code for rounding user input to 2 decimal places was inspired by the following question and answer in [Stack Overflow](https://stackoverflow.com/questions/51690770/how-to-restrict-user-to-input-only-upto-two-decimal-point-float-numbers-in-pytho)
+    - The code for rounding user input to 2 decimal places was inspired by the following question and answer in [Stack Overflow](https://stackoverflow.com/questions/51690770/how-to-restrict-user-to-input-only-upto-two-decimal-point-float-numbers-in-pytho).

 * In by date function (part of view statement section):
-    - The code for sorting the date by date was inspired by [Python Docs](https://docs.python.org/3/howto/sorting.html)
+    - The code for sorting the date by date was inspired by [Python Docs](https://docs.python.org/3/howto/sorting.html).

+    - The code for printing date in the format of a table was inspired by [Educba](https://www.educba.com/python-print-table/).

 [Back To Top](<#contents>)